box/developer.box.com/guides/webhooks/v2/delete-v2.md

 ## Additional reasons for deletion

-Using this endpoint is not the only way a webhook can be deleted.
+Using [this][delete] endpoint is not the only way a webhook can be deleted.

 The following reasons can cause webhooks to be deleted.

-1. Deleting a Box application automatically deletes all webhooks associated with the application.
+1. Deleting a Box application automatically deletes all webhooks associated with it.
-2. Deleting all active Access Tokens associated with a webhook will automatically delete the webhook.
-This includes Developer Tokens and password
+2. Deleting all active Access Tokens associated with a webhook automatically deletes the webhook.
+This includes Developer Tokens and password.
-3. If the last successful delivery was 30 days ago and the period between the last successful delivery date and the last trigger date was more than 14 days, the webhook will be automatically deleted.
+3. A webhook is automatically deleted if the last successful delivery was 30 days ago and the period between the last successful delivery and the last trigger date is more than 14 days.

-In all of these cases Box would send a webhook payload with the `WEBHOOK.DELETED` event name to the notification URL.
-The body of the payload will include the following additional information.
+In all of these cases Box sends a webhook payload with the `WEBHOOK.DELETED` event name to the notification URL.
+The body of the payload includes the following additional information.

 ```json
 "additional_info": {